ZXS66/blog/source/README.md

 ### 2020.7.27

 - [x] feat: append my contact info to the source code
-- [ ] bug: specify source code pro font version, otherwise the checksum will be changed in future
+- [ ] ~~bug: specify source code pro font version, otherwise the checksum will be changed in future~~
+- [x] bug: remove static file integrity of font "source code pro" due to unsupport versioning by google fonts
 - [x] feat: copy source code (in progress) or current url (done)

 ### 2020.7.24